Request a Bike Rack

 CityRacks Process

-The waiting period for a requested bicycle parking rack varies depending on availability of funding and complexity of the installation.
+The waiting period for a requested bicycle parking rack varies depending on availability of funding, construction contracting capacity, and the complexity of the installation.
 The City has a goal of installing bicycle parking racks requested through the CityRacks Program once every six months or after 25 sites have been approved, whichever comes first.

 About the CityRacks Bicycle Parking Program